 When the fetus's heart rate is abnormal, indicating fetal distress

 When vaginal bleeding is excessive, suggesting that the placenta may be separating from the uterus too soon (placental abruption Placental Abruption Placental abruption is the premature detachment of the placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
 Women may have abdominal pain and tenderness and vaginal bleeding... read more )

 When the woman has had one or more previous cesarean deliveries (usually)

 In the past, after a woman had one cesarean delivery, doctors recommended a cesarean delivery for all subsequent pregnancies.
-Doctors were concerned that the scar from the incision in the uterus might open (uterine rupture Uterine Rupture Uterine rupture is a spontaneous tearing open of the uterus that may result in the fetus floating in the abdomen.
-Rupture of the uterus is very rare.
-It is an emergency requiring immediate treatment... read more ) during labor.
+Doctors were concerned that the scar from the incision in the uterus might open (uterine rupture Uterine Rupture Uterine rupture is a tearing open of the uterus in late pregnancy or during labor, which usually occurs in women who had prior uterine surgery (such as prior cesarean delivery).
+Uterine rupture... read more ) during labor.
 However, doctors now realize that the risk of rupture is low after a cesarean delivery if the incision was made in the lower part of the uterus and is horizontal.
 Thus, if women have had only one previous cesarean delivery and a horizontal incision was made in the lower part of the uterus, they can choose to have a vaginal delivery—called a vaginal birth after cesarean (VBAC).
 However, if women have had more than one cesarean delivery, most doctors recommend cesarean delivery for all subsequent pregnancies.
 Women should discuss the risks with their doctor before deciding whether to attempt VBAC.
 Many centers use checklists to make sure that women and their babies are good candidates for a safe and successful VBAC.

 If a woman chooses vaginal delivery after having had one previous cesarean delivery, she should plan to have her baby in a facility equipped to rapidly do a cesarean delivery because